 For added reassurance look for the international standard code for permanent paper, ISO 9706.

-What is the Difference Between Acid-Free & Archival Paper?
+What is the Main Difference Between Acid-Free & Archival Paper?

 Archival, or as it is also known museum grade paper, is a cotton-based fiber, usually referred to as ‘cotton rag’.
 It was traditionally manufactured using 100% cotton textile remnants, but these days it’s more likely to contain cotton linters, a by-product of cotton processing.